-Religious imperialism is precisely that which has pained and tormented the Jewish people and the world for thousands of years as religious imperialism (including in so called “secular” shape such as Nazism and Communism) and prominently is the main vehicle that carries and disseminates Anti-Jewish prejudice in generation after generation.
-Ending religious imperialism is therefore not only essential to the wellbeing of humanity and the planet in general but is precisely an essential Zionist and Jewish task indeed.
+Religious imperialism is precisely that which has pained and tormented the Jewish people, Crypto-Jewish communities and Para-Jewish peoples for thousands of years as religious imperialism (including in so called “secular” shape such as Nazism and Communism) and prominently is the main vehicle that carries and disseminates Anti-Jewish prejudice in generation after generation.
+Ending religious imperialism is therefore not only essential to the wellbeing of humanity and the planet in general but is precisely an essential Zionist, Jewish and Pan-Jewish task indeed.

 Median Judaism did emerge from the Jewish populations of the northern Kingdom of Israel as exiled by Assyria and who later went on to found the Median Empire.
 Median Judaism survived within and spread through Zoroastrianism and the Median Kohanite Maggids (a.k.a. “the Magi”) spread Median Judaism worldwide while traversing the world in trade.
 This is why there are so many Para-Jewish peoples in different parts of the world with Israelite identities and Para-Jewish customs.
 Judaism generally (including Median Judaism) originated in Sumerian religion (still existing in the form of Mandean Judaism) and Rabbinic Judaism essentially still remains a thinly veiled form of Sumerian religion.